October 1, 2024

 Domain as a Digital Asset: A .com domain purchase that you intend to hold onto can also become a valuable long-term equity play.
 Premium .com domains tend to appreciate over time, adding value to your organization if you decide to sell or expand services to maximize the best price for transfer.

-Alternative TLDs such as .net and .org may each hold value to the domain name owner and may be attractive to the buyer as an cheaper alternative based on availability of domains.
+Alternative TLDs such as .net and .org may each hold value to the domain name owner and may be attractive to the buyer as a cheaper alternative, based on the availability of domains.

 SEO and Search Engine Benefits